How can you use printed work orders on the shop floor?

 Product labels look like that:

 They come in handy once you stick them directly onto a product.
-Labels contain pretty much the same information as pallet cards: the name of the product, the quantity, the client, the work order number and a barcode.
+Labels contain pretty much the same information as pallet cards: the name of the product, the quantity, the client, the work order number, and a barcode.
 Once you scan that barcode, you access detailed information about your product with all operations needed for its manufacturing.

 How to print product labels/pallet cards in Prodio?